OpenBB-finance/OpenBB/website/content/platform/usage/basics/index.md

 The token can be revoked from the OpenBB Hub API Keys page, by clicking on the `Regenerate` button, which will invalidate the current one.

-## How to Use the SDK
+## How to Use the Platform

-The syntax examples provided assume that the SDK has already been imported.
+The syntax examples provided assume that the Platform has already been imported.

 ```python
 from openbb_terminal.sdk import openbb